Call us: 0800 843 752Free shipping for orders $150 or over

 Garden styles: Backyard, City & Courtyard, Frontyard, Modern, Tropical

-Hoya 'Royal Hawaiian Purple' is a popular variety that is commonly grown as an indoor plant.
+Hoya 'Red Button' is a popular variety of Hoya that is commonly grown as an indoor plant.
 It produces elongated, dark green leaves held on trailing stems.
-During summer, the plants produce showy clusters of waxy, dark purple flowers with a red centre.
-It typically grows to 10 cm tall and will trail to 50 cm or more.
-Hoya 'Royal Hawaiian Purple' is commonly grown indoors in an office or the like where a fresh, delightful, and elegant plant is required.
+During summer, the plants will often produce showy clusters of waxy, purple flowers with a red centre.
+It typically grows to 20 cm tall and will trail to 50 cm or more.
+Hoya pubicalyx Red Button is commonly grown indoors in an office or the like, where a fresh, delightful, and elegant plant is required.
+It can also be grown outdoors in favourable environments.

 Suited to regions: Subtropical